-Galerius died soon thereafter, in May 311, and the edict was only published in the provinces under his control and those of his successor, Licinius, who occupied the Danube and the Balkan regions up to the Bosphorus.
-Maximinus Daia, the other Augustus of the East, meanwhile, occupied Asia Minor.
+Galerius died soon after, in May 311, and the edict was only published in the provinces under his control and those of his successor, Licinius, who occupied the Danube and the Balkan regions up to the Bosphorus.
+Meanwhile, Maximinus Daia, the other Augustus of the East, occupied Asia Minor.
 An outspoken opponent of the Christians, Maximinus enforced Galerius's edict reluctantly, and his policy was hostile to Christianity until shortly before his death in the summer of 313 (Thomas 1968, Grant 1974).
-The documents related to his religious policy have only been preserved by Eusebius, who, living in the territories under Maximinus's control, and witnessing first-hand the ravages of his policy against Christians, considered him the greatest of persecutors (Marcos 2013).
+The documents related to his religious policy have only been preserved by Eusebius who, living in the territories under Maximinus's control and witnessing first-hand the ravages of his policy against Christians, considered him the greatest of persecutors (Marcos 2013).
 Maximinus's documents concerning toleration are studied here.

 Letter of Sabinus, praetorian prefect, to the provincial governors (Eus.
 HE IX 1.1-11)

-According to Eusebius, Maximinus Daia, who disagreed with Galerius's edict because of the former’s fierce anti-Christian convictions, merely gave (presumably half-hearted) verbal instructions to the praetorian prefect, Sabinus, that the persecution be relaxed, with this to be transmitted by letter to the provincial governors, who, in turn, would convey them to the local officials.
+According to Eusebius, Maximinus Daia, who disagreed with Galerius's edict because of the former’s fierce anti-Christian convictions, merely gave (presumably half-hearted) verbal instructions to the praetorian prefect, Sabinus, that the persecution be relaxed.
+This order was to be transmitted by letter to the provincial governors, who, in turn, would convey them to the local officials.
 Galerius's edict was only published in Asia and in the neighbouring provinces.
 Eusebius transcribes a copy of Sabinus's letter to the governors, translated from Latin into Greek.
 These verbal instructions alone would prevent a direct pronouncement by Maximinus (Corcoran 1996, 148).
-The letter (HE IX, 1.3-6) echoes, to some extent, Galerius's edict of toleration, but it is more concise and generic, and introduces substantial changes in the views expressed about Christians.
+The letter (HE IX, 1.3-6) echoes, to some extent, Galerius's edict of toleration, but it is more concise and generic and introduces substantial changes in the views expressed about Christians.

-Sabinus begins by recalling the aim of the measures adopted by Diocletian: namely, to rectify the thoughts of those who follow customs foreign to the Romans, redirecting them to the holy and right path of living, by worshipping the immortal gods.
-In accordance with the devoted zeal of the Emperors, this letter ordered that, as it had been shown that they could not be persuaded to abandon their obstinate conduct, if any Christians were found following the religion of their nation (τοῦ ἰδίου ἔθνους τὴν θρῃσκείαν), they were not to be disturbed.
+Sabinus begins by recalling the aim of the measures adopted by Diocletian: namely, to rectify the thoughts of those who follow customs foreign to the Romans, redirecting them follow the holy and right path of living by worshipping the immortal gods.
+In accordance with the devoted zeal of the emperors, this letter ordered that, as it had been shown that Christians could not be persuaded to abandon their obstinate conduct, if they were found to be following the religion of their nation (τοῦ ἰδίου ἔθνους τὴν θρῃσκείαν), they were not to be disturbed.
 The letter does not mention the freedom to rebuild churches or hold meetings.
-According to Eusebius (HE IX, 1,9-10), through this law Christians suffering imprisonment regained physical freedom (ἐλευθερία) and freedom of expression (παρρησία), a statement that belies Lactantius's claim (DMP 13, 2) that the persecution edict of 303 deprived Christians "of liberty and voice" (libertatem denique ac vocem non haberent) (see Momigliano 1978 on parrhesia and toleration).
+According to Eusebius (HE IX, 1,9-10), through this law Christians suffering imprisonment regained physical freedom (ἐλευθερία) and freedom of expression (παρρησία), a statement that belies Lactantius's claim (DMP 13, 2) that the persecution edict of 303 deprived Christians ‘of liberty and voice’ (libertatem denique ac vocem non haberent) (see Momigliano 1978 on parrhesia and toleration).

 The toleration announced in the letter was based on imperial benevolence.
 Unlike Galerius, who objected to the Christians' aspirations to universalism, Maximinus dismissed them as an ethnic religion, a race alien to the Roman religion, depriving them of their claim to have established a universal faith.
 It was, then, as a national religion that Christianity was tolerated.
 Half a century later, Emperor Julian, with sentiments very similar to those of Maximinus, would adopt the same strategy, always disdainfully referring to the Christians as Galileans, and to Christ as the Nazarene, to emphasise their local nature.